-Transect provide opportunity for a mix of land uses and housing types
+Transect provide opportunity for a mix of land uses and housing types New Development Should be Compatible, Respectful of Context, and Build Great New Places

-4. INTEGRATED NETWORK OF WALKABLE STREETS

-A network of streets allows pedestrians, cyclists, and motorists to move safely and comfortably through a neighborhood.
+4. INTEGRATED NETWORK OF WALKABLE STREETS A network of streets allows pedestrians, cyclists, and motorists to move safely and comfortably through a neighborhood.
 The maximum average block perimeter to achieve an integrated network is 1,500 feet with a maximum uninterrupted block face of, ideally, 450 feet, with streets at intervals no greater than 600 feet apart along any one single stretch.

-A street network forms blocks that set up logical sites for private development, provide routes for multiple modes of transportation, and provides non-motorized alternatives to those under the driving age as well as for senior citizens.
+A street network forms blocks that set up logical sites for private development, provide routes for multiple modes of transportation, and provides nonmotorized alternatives to those under the driving age as well as for senior citizens.
 Streets should be designed to be walkable first while also serving cars and emergency vehicles.
-Slow traffic speeds, coupled with features such as narrow curb-to-curb cross sections, street trees, on-street parking, architecture close to the street edge, and tight radii at the street corners, work together to create highly walkable environments.
+Slow traffic speeds, coupled with features such as narrow curb-tocurb cross sections, street trees, on-street parking, architecture close to the street edge, and tight radii at the street corners, work together to create highly walkable environments.
 A connected web of streets allows for numerous driving patterns and orderly management of traffic.
+5. SPECIAL SITES RESERVED FOR CIVIC USES In complete neighborhoods, some of the best real estate is set aside for community purposes.
+These locations are made significant by the geometry of the town plan.
+Unique settings such as terminated vistas or locations with greater activity should be reserved for landmark buildings that will act as permanent anchors for community pride.
+Similarly, special sites should be set aside for parks, greens, squares, plazas, and playgrounds (each of which has its own distinct character).
+Each neighborhood should have one special gathering place at its center, such as a village green.